 The Uchisar Castle is in the small, but beautiful town of Uchisar in Cappadocia, Turkey.
-It’s one of the best viewpoints in Cappadocia and only a short drive or a small trek from the nearby town of Goreme.
+It’s one of the best viewpoints in Cappadocia and is only a short drive or a small trek from the nearby town of Goreme.
 I had one of my favorite Cappadocia sunsets here and the Uchisar Valley below was incredible!

 HOW TO GET TO UCHISAR CASTLE